kaelanelson/CS205-Final-Project/Writeup/BFS_and_CC.md

 ![](BFS_CC/cc_mpi_su.png)

 #### Hybrid
-We include execution times for different parallelization variations of hybrid parallelization using OpenMP and MPI:
+We ran the code with different parallelization variations of hybrid parallelization using OpenMP and MPI, found in the table below:

 | Version | Description | Execution Time |
 |------------|----------------|-----------------------|